learn-co-curriculum/ruby-oo-practice-relationships-silicon-valley-exercise/README.md

 - `VentureCapitalist#name`
   - returns a **string** that is the venture capitalist's name
-- `VentureCapitalist#tres_commas`
+- `VentureCapitalist#total_worth`
-  - returns a **boolean** stating whether or not the venture capitalist is in the Trés Commas club
+  - returns a **number** that is the total worth of this investor (e.g., think of it as how much money they have)
 - `VentureCapitalist.all`
   - returns an array of all venture capitalists
 - `VentureCapitalist.tres_commas_club`
-  - returns an array of all venture capitalists in the Trés Commas club
+  - returns an array of all venture capitalists in the Trés Commas club (they have more then 1,000,000,000 `total_worth`)

 ---